danewhero/WLED/usermods/user_fx/README.md

 if (!strip.isMatrix || !SEGMENT.is2D())
 return mode_static();  // not a 2D set-up
 ```
-The next code block contains several constant variable definitions, which we will walk through one by one:
+The next code block contains several constant variable definitions which essentially serve to extract the dimensions of the user's 2D matrix and allow WLED to interpret the matrix as a 1D coordinate system (WLED must do this for all 2D animations).
+We will walk through each line one by one:
-* `const int cols = SEG_W;` Assigns the number of columns (width) in the active segment to cols.
+* `const int cols = SEG_W;` -  Assigns the number of columns (width) in the active segment to cols.
 SEG_W is a macro defined in WLED that expands to SEGMENT.width().

-Why: This is the width of your 2D matrix segment, used to traverse the matrix correctly.
+This value is the width of your 2D matrix segment, used to traverse the matrix correctly.

-const int rows = SEG_H;
-Meaning: Assigns the number of rows (height) in the segment to rows.
+* `const int rows = SEG_H;` - Assigns the number of rows (height) in the segment to rows.
 SEG_H is a macro for SEGMENT.height().

-Why: Combined with cols, this allows pixel addressing in 2D (x, y) space.
+Combined with cols, this allows pixel addressing in 2D (x, y) space.

-const auto XY = [&](int x, int y) { return x + y * cols; };
-Meaning: Declares a lambda function named XY to convert (x, y) matrix coordinates into a 1D index in the LED array.

-Formula: This assumes row-major order (left to right, top to bottom).

-Why: WLED internally treats the LED strip as a 1D array, so effects must translate 2D coordinates into 1D indices.
+* `const auto XY = [&](int x, int y) { return x + y * cols; };` - Declares a lambda function named XY to convert (x, y) matrix coordinates into a 1D index in the LED array.
+This assumes row-major order (left to right, top to bottom).
+WLED internally treats the LED strip as a 1D array, so effects must translate 2D coordinates into 1D indices.
 This lambda helps with that.

+Next are

 const uint8_t refresh_hz = map(SEGMENT.speed, 0, 255, 20, 80);
 Meaning: Maps the SEGMENT.speed (user-controllable parameter from 0–255) to a value between 20 and 80 Hz.